Katherine Jenkins: Television and film

 Jenkins started 2010 by appearing as one of two mentors on ITV1s prime time Friday night show, Popstar to Operastar.
 Later in the year, she appeared on the ITV1 game show Magic Numbers, acting as magician and show host Stephen Mulhern's assistant in the UK TV premiere of an illusion in which she was sawed in half inside a clear box.
 She also appeared in the 2010 Christmas Special of Doctor Who, "A Christmas Carol", in which she played Abigail Pettigrew—her first major acting role.
 Jenkins appeared as the featured singer on 11 April 2011 episode of ABC's show Dancing with the Stars (DWTS) singing "Con te partirò" (Time to Say Goodbye) and "O mio babbino caro".
 She later sang "The Flower Duet" with DWTS regular Beverley Staunton.

 On 23 October 2011, Jenkins appeared live on US television network, FOX from Wembley Stadium, performing "God Save the Queen" before the NFL game between the Tampa Bay Buccaneers and the Chicago Bears.

 In 2012, she competed in the American Dancing with the Stars.
 She was partnered with two-time champion Mark Ballas.
 Jenkins and Ballas came runners-up in the competition.

 On 20 and 21 July 2012, Jenkins sang in concert with the Mormon Tabernacle Choir in Salt Lake City, Utah at the annual Pioneer Day Concert 2012 broadcast on BYU-TV and various PBS television stations worldwide.

 In April 2017, Jenkins appeared on Operation: Magic, a one-off magic show on ITV1, acting as the assistant to magician and Britain's Got Talent winner Richard Jones.
-During the show, she took part in a mind-reading trick involving a military band, and also assisted in a number of illusions including being levitated, vanished, guillotined and sawed in half.
-In July 2017, it was announced that Jenkins would be a main presenter on BBC One's religious and spiritual show Songs of Praise.

-In June 2018, Jenkins performed ‘Never Enough’ from the film ‘The Greatest Showman’ at the Classical Brit Awards at the Royal Albert Hall in London.
+In June 2018, Jenkins performed 'Never Enough' from the film The Greatest Showman at the Classical Brit Awards at the Royal Albert Hall in London.

 In 2020, Jenkins competed as "Octopus" on the first British series of The Masked Singer and finished in third place.

-Film

-Jenkins made her film debut in the feature film Minamata.
+Jenkins made her feature film debut in Minamata (2020) starring Johnny Depp.

-Dancing with the Stars

-During the 14th season of the show, Jenkins topped the weekly judges' leaderboard six times out of ten.
-In the semifinals, during her salsa, her partner Mark Ballas accidentally kicked her in the back, leading to a spasm that compromised her final moves, but she advanced to the finals nonetheless, along with Donald Driver and William Levy.
-In the final, she scored 30 out of 30 for all three of her dances, and finished as a runner-up to Driver.
-Her average score was 27.9, the third-highest ever in the show's history at the time.